colette-osiris/dice_game/README.md

             If they chose 'n', the program will immediately end the round, reporting the round points and total points before proceeding to the next round.

-            Please note that is this version of the game, if user decides to reroll all three dice, in the event that two dice have equal values, the program will not "freeze" them.
+            Please note that in this version of the game, if user decides to reroll all three dice, in the event that two dice have equal values, the program will not "freeze" them.
 Rather, the user will have the option to re-roll all or none of the dice.
+Similarly, there is no risk of "tupling out" on re-rolls, only on the original roll.

 INSTALLATION NOTES